echo2echo/Perl-Web-Images/README.md

 Give execute permission to the perl script.

     $ chmod 755 perl-cgi-images.pl

 Change name of perl file "perl-cgi-images.pl" to "index.pl" so the script will function properly.
-Make sure you have your (DirectoryIndex index.php index.html index.pl) in config file if using the Apache Webserver
+Make sure you have your perl index file name included (DirectoryIndex index.php index.html index.pl) in config file if using the Apache Webserver

     $ sudo mv perl-cgi-images.pl index.pl

 See notes and other instructions in the Perl script